-The Islamic College represents the fusion of the classical with the modern.
+The Islamic College represents a fusion of the classical with the modern.
 It was founded in 1998 to promote a new approach to the study of Islam and Muslims by providing a unique ‘insider’s perspective’ on Islam and fostering a non-sectarian outlook.
-The College is fast becoming an important academic centre for Islamic Studies: It offers fully validated degrees at both undergraduate and postgraduate level, and has to date published more than twenty major texts in the field of Islamic studies and now releases a quarterly academic journal.
+The College is fast becoming an important academic centre for Islamic studies: it offers fully validated degrees at both the undergraduate and postgraduate levels, and has to date published more than forty major texts in the field of Islamic studies and a quarterly academic journal.
 It is also a multi-faceted institution, offering certificate level courses in practical Islamic subjects, such as Qur’anic Arabic and Islamic Banking, not to mention having just launched a momentous new programme to train Muslim scholars for the West.
 The Islamic College is one of the few Muslim institutions in the West today able to boast such an impressive contribution to the study and future of Islam.